CBZ-D-velop/Ansible-Role-Labocbz-Install-PiHole/README.md

 * You can now set a reinstall vars as force install with script
 * Pihole-FTL restart if any change on DNS (because reinstall script not executed)

+### 2024-02-22: New support

+* New CI
+* Added Sonarqube
+* Added support for Debian 12/11
+* Added support for Ubuntu 22
+* Added random for cluster services

 ## Authors